FalseG0d/Algorithm-Data-Structure/Revision.md

     *Why This Works : The sorting of lists according to sizes makes the larger lists add the minimum number of times.*

+    5. Activity Selection       : Sort the Jobs according to the increasing order of their end time, choose the Job which finishes the first and then move onto the Next.

 3. Good Questions
     1. Find Median of 2 Sorted Arrays
     2. 2 Sum, 3 Sum and 4 Sum   :
     3. Reverse a Linked List
     4. Search In Matrix
+    5. LRU Page Faults          : Vector.erase(iterator) can be used to simplify the approach
+    6. Minimize Height          : Don't Do All the Calculations, Look for Answer instead

 4. Theory Topics